Last Updated on 7th August 2022 by Sophie Nadeau

 From snow-covered slopes to frozen lakes that look like something straight out of a storybook, there is no shortage of winter wonderland scenes to be found across Europe.
 Some of the best places to experience winter in Europe include the magic of the Swiss mountains, the Christmas markets across Germany, and the magic of the timber-framed houses of Colmar.

 Read more: Why you need to visit Paris in the winter!

 #5 Experience Castles of the Rhine Valley

 For millennia, people have lived, worked, and died in the Rhine Valley.
 And they’ve constructed castles.
-And so, if you’re looking for the ultimate castle road trip in Europe, then you should book yourself a ticket to the Rhine Valley in Western Germany.
+And so, if you’re looking for the ultimate castle road trip (check out our best road trip tips) in Europe, then you should book yourself a ticket to the Rhine Valley in Western Germany.
 After all, it’s there where you’ll find the likes of Burg Eltz Castle and Marksburg Castle.